 - i.
-Sidewalks for Type A and B development shall be a minimum width of five feet (5'). - ii.
-Sidewalks for Type C, D, E, and F development shall be a minimum width of eight feet (8'). - iii.
-Maintain a minimum clear zone of forty-two inches (42") for accessibility. - Sidewalks shall be provided on both sides of a street. - Objects placed within the right-of-way require approval from the Board of Public Works and Safety.
+Sidewalks shall be provided. - ii.
+Sidewalks for Type A and B development shall be a minimum width of five feet (5'). - iii.
+Sidewalks for Type C, D, E, and F development shall be a minimum width of eight feet (8'). - iv.
+Maintain a minimum clear zone of forty-two inches (42") for accessibility. - Objects placed within the right-of-way require approval from the Board of Public Works and Safety.